Where To Eat In The Hamptons With A Big Group guide image

 Where To Eat In The Hamptons With A Big Group

-Need to eat dinner with a crew in the Hamptons or Montauk?
+Need to eat dinner with a crew in the Hamptons?
 Here are your best bets.

 Going out to dinner in the Hamptons: not always the best.
-Food can be expensive, service can be painful, and there’s a lady next to you who’s very upset they don’t have her favorite kind of rosé (even though she doesn’t know what it’s called).
-If you’re rolling with a big group, things can get even more complicated.
+Food can be open-another-credit-card expensive, service can be painfully bad, and there’s usually a random guy your friend invited from Bumble who’s being weird.
+And if you’re rolling with a big group, things can get even more complicated.

 $$$$